qpdf/qpdf/README-windows.txt

 configured for whichever of 32-bit or 64-bit output that you intend to build for.

-From that cmd prompt, you can start your msys shell by just running manually whatever command is associated with your msys shell icon (such as C:\MinGW\msys\1.0\msys.bat).
+From that cmd prompt, you can start your MSYS2 shell with path inheritance as described above.

 Configure as follows:

-  ./config-msvc 32

-or

-  ./config-msvc 64
+  ./config-msvc

-Note that you must pass the 32/64 option that matches your command line setup.
-The scripts do not presently figure this out.
-If you used the wrong argument, it would probably just build the size you have in your environment and then install the results in the wrong place.

 Once configured, run